tomcritchlow/tomcritchlow.github.io/_posts/2021-03-29-open-scraping-database.md

 So for example I could look up a website like airbnb and quickly grab the selector or xpath for extracting the price field from a listing.

+Of course this wouldn't resolve the harder scraping problems but might be "good enough" for many general hobby/prosumer use cases.

 Does such a thing exist?